amalsalilan/IPL_Infographics_Data_Analytics_-_Data_Visualization_Infosys_Internship_Oct2024/README.md

 ## Modules Implemented

-The project is divided into the following modules, implemented over eight weeks:
+The project is divided into the following modules:

 1. **Data Collection (DC)**
 2. **Data Exploration and Preprocessing (DEP)**